-On this day: The fall of Singapore
+On this day: Singapore fell

 In 1942, 130,000 British, Indian and Australian troops surrendered in one of the most stinging defeats of World War II.